GLOBAL MARKETS-Fed and Trump keep dollar glum as Greece warms Europe

 The Fed starts a two-day meeting later in the day to discuss its monetary stance and the timing of its long-awaited balance sheet reduction, a plan most likely to be detailed in September.

-There is a growing sense that it will want to tread carefully, and markets were reflecting that.
-They were also boosted by "euphoric" German economic data and Greece's first return to capital markets since 2014.
+There is a growing sense that it will want to tread carefully, and markets were reflecting that with cautious risk appetite.
+But sentiment got a boost from "euphoric" German economic data and news that Greece was tapping capital markets for the first time since 2014.

-With U.S, stock markets set to begin the day at or near their all-time highs, volatility was in deep hibernation with the so called "fear gauge" -- the VIX index -- at a 24-year low and only lower twice in its 25-year history.
+With U.S, stock markets also set to begin the day at or near their all-time highs, volatility was also in deep hibernation.
+Financial markets' so called 'fear gauge' - the VIX index - was at a new 24-year low, having only been lower twice in its 25-year history.

-Google parent Alphabet was down 2.5 percent in premarket trading, after the tech giant flagged up rising costs but the broader market was feeding off a stronger Europe.

-Strength among commodity firms and banking stocks, as well as a string of solid corporate results, boosted bourses as the euro, the pound and main Scandinavian currencies took advantage of the soft dollar.
+Strength among commodity firms and banking stocks, as well as a string of solid corporate updates, boosted European shares as the euro, the pound and main Scandinavian currencies took advantage of the soft dollar.

 The U.S. currency was stuck at its lowest since June 2016 after a near 4 percent drop over the last month and more than 8 percent fall this year.